dachou/dachou.github.io/_posts/2013-01-01-Fitbit-windows-8-app.md

 ![Fitbit app](/assets/20130101-fitbit-windows-8.jpg)

 I'm a big fan of Fitbit and have been wearing one every day for a while now.
-We first worked with the Fitbit team to bring the app to Windows Phone, and now it is also available on Windows 8.
-Thanks to the Fitbit team for working with us!
+First the Fitbit team brought the app to Windows Phone, and now it is also available on Windows 8.

 (Update 2014.10.02): A case study based on this work was published and accessible at <https://enterprise.microsoft.com/en-us/customer-story/industries/health/wellness-company-promotes-active-lifestyles-with-tablet-app-wearable-motion-trackers/>